 - Your understanding of the programme.

 - Scenario questions – we will give you a real life example of a situation you could be in and we would like to understand how you would approach this.
 This will also give you an insight into life at The Dyson Institute.

 This will also be your opportunity to ask any questions you have about the programme and all things Dyson Institute.

-Following the assessment days, The Dyson Institute team will hold a moderation meeting to review and discuss our final stage applicants against a scoring matrix.
-You can then expect to hear from us with the outcome of your application by email or phone within 14 days (or 14 days of the final assessment day if a number of assessment days are held in close succession).
+Following the final stage, The Dyson Institute team will hold a moderation meeting to review and discuss our final stage applicants against a scoring matrix.
+You can then expect to hear from us with the outcome of your application by email or phone within 14 days of the final assessment.
+For September 2021 entry, our offers will be made by Friday 5th February 2021.

 If you receive an offer, we will endeavor to invite you on to campus for a pre-joining day, before you make a decision on whether to accept or not.
 The pre-joining day will give you the opportunity to get a feel for the environment we work in, meet key people, including some of our current Undergraduate Engineers, and to get a better understanding of life here at The Dyson Institute and within Dyson itself.

 2021 entry: The final stage will take place between Monday 11th January and Friday 22nd January 2021.